-If you find rat droppings, nesting materials or other signs of rat activity on your property, contact a pest control specialist.
-A specialist has the knowledge, tools, techniques and safety protocols needed to deal with a rat infestation safely and thoroughly.
+If you find rat droppings, nesting materials, or other signs of rat activity on your property, contact a rodent control expert.
+A specialist has the knowledge, tools, techniques, and safety protocols needed to deal with a rat infestation safely and thoroughly.

 ABC Can Get Rodents Out of Your Home and Garden